-Secondhand smoke poses some very real and immediate risks to your baby’s health — even when she’s still in the womb.
-If you’re having a hard time relaying that message, print this out and hand it to your partner so he can take a look at the facts:
+Secondhand smoke poses some very real and immediate risks to baby’s health, even while still in the womb.
+If you’re having a hard time relaying that message to your partner, share a few of these facts:

 Cigarette smoke contains more than 4,000 chemical compounds.
 Many of these are toxins that are actually found in higher concentrations in secondhand smoke than in firsthand smoke.
 Secondhand smoke could cause low birth weight and restricted uterine growth, as well as preterm delivery.
-And a baby who is consistently exposed to smoke — even when she’s still in the womb — is more likely to die from SIDS (sudden infant death syndrome).
+And a baby who is consistently exposed to smoke while in the womb is more likely to die from SIDS (sudden infant death syndrome).

-Support groups.
-Check out Nicotine Anonymous or ask your doc to recommend another local support group for quitters.
+• Support groups.
+Check out Nicotine Anonymous or ask your doctor to recommend another local support group for people looking to stop smoking.

-Prescription medications.
-These can be even more effective, so have your partner ask his doc for meds that could help.
+• Prescription medications.
+These can be even more effective, so have your partner ask the doctor for medications that could help.

-Your pediatrician.
+• Your pediatrician.
 Some doctors have been known to threaten parents who smoke by telling them they won’t treat their child unless the smoker promises to quit.
 So you can always ask your OB or pediatrician to lay on the guilt factor.
-Remind your partner that it’s smart to quit now so baby won’t be exposed to his secondhand smoke not only in the womb, but after she’s born too.
+Remind your partner that it’s smart to quit now so baby won’t be exposed to secondhand smoke while in the womb or after birth.

 Plus, more from The Bump: